SamFredrickson/Time-Tracker/README.md

 ![fourth](images/fourth.png)

-After filling all fields and pressing "enter" key your task is created and menu is to it's initial state
+After filling all fields and pressing "enter" key your task is created and menu switched to it's initial state.

 ### Watch your tasks